daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Screenshot 7: BGP operational neighbors reply with neighbor id and session-state.*

 {: style="text-align: justify" }
 The filter we will use later in our Python script should look like the code example below and it will force the RPC to filter on the devices BGP neighbors, but only returning the neighbor ID and the session state.
 It should make the reply more granular, more effective, and more consumable for us.
-The filter was saved as XML file named *native_bgp_neighbor_filter.xml* in the *filter* folder.
+The filter will be saved as XML file named *native_bgp_neighbor_filter.xml* in the *filters* folder.

 ```xml
 <filter xmlns="urn:ietf:params:xml:ns:netconf:base:1.0">